Sanju Samson: Early domestic career

-A double-century in the 2008-09 Vijay Merchant Trophy paved way to the Kerala squad for the 2009-10 Ranji Trophy.
+A double-century in the 2008-09 Vijay Merchant Trophy paved way to the Kerala squad for the 2009–10 Ranji Trophy.
 Then aged 14, he was the youngest Kerala cricketer to be selected to play in Ranji Trophy.
-He was named in the Kerala squad for the 2009-10 Syed Mushtaq Ali Trophy the same year.
-He made his first-class debut for the side in the 2011-12 Ranji Trophy on 3 November 2011 against Vidarbha and Twenty20 debut on 16 October 2011 against Hyderabad in the 2011-12 Syed Mushtaq Ali Trophy.
+He was named in the Kerala squad for the 2009–10 Syed Mushtaq Ali Trophy the same year.
+He made his first-class debut for the side in the 2011–12 Ranji Trophy on 3 November 2011 against Vidarbha and Twenty20 debut on 16 October 2011 against Hyderabad in the 2011–12 Syed Mushtaq Ali Trophy.
 He was named in the Kerala squad for playing the 2011-12 Vijay Hazare Trophy and made his List-A debut on 23 February 2012 against Andhra Pradesh in the season.

 He scored moderately in the 2012–13 Vijay Hazare Trophy in which Kerala featured in the semi-finals.
 He scored his maiden first-class century against Himachal Pradesh in the 2012-13 Ranji Trophy, as he scored 127 runs off 207 balls.
 He was Kerala's highest run-getter in 2013-14 Ranji Trophy season scoring 530 runs at an average of 58.88.
 In his first match of the 2013–14 season against Assam he scored a career-best 211 to bring up his first double century in Ranji Trophy.
 In the second match against Andhra Pradesh he scored 115 from 281 balls in the 1st innings followed by 51* in the second innings.
-He was named in South Zone's squad to play in the 2013-14 Deodhar Trophy in March 2014.
+He was named in South Zone's squad to play in the 2013–14 Deodhar Trophy in March 2014.
 On the Australia A Team Quadrangular Series in 2014, he finished as India A's highest run-scorer with 244 runs from seven innings, with an average of 81.33.
 He scored his second first-class double century in the 2014-15 Ranji Trophy.
-He was named in South Zone's squad to play in the 2014-15 Deodhar Trophy in November 2014.
+He was named in South Zone's squad to play in the 2014–15 Deodhar Trophy in November 2014.

 Inconsistent seasons

-Sanju was appointed as the captain of Kerala for the 2015–16 Ranji Trophy season.
+Samson was appointed as the captain of Kerala for the 2015–16 Ranji Trophy season.
 Then aged 20, he is the youngest Kerala player to captain the state in Ranji Trophy.
 He began the season with a ton but failed to convert it into a successful season.

 He started the next Ranji season scoring a 154 against Jammu and Kashmir but again failed to impress the rest of the season.
 He was issued a show-cause notice by Kerala Cricket Association for alleged acts of indiscipline during a match in the tournament.